toddbranch/ECE382/labs/lab5/index.md

 Your game must place two mines in random positions on the board (represented by an "x") that players must navigate around.
 If a player navigates onto a bomb, the game is over.
 Display a creative message if a player steps on a mine (i.e. "BOOM!"), then the game over screen.

 Randomness is hard!
-I found a random number library for the MSP430 on github: https://github.com/0/msp430-rng .
+I found a random number library for the MSP430 on github and forked it to be compatible with CCS: https://github.com/toddbranch/msp430-rng .
 Use it!
 The `rand()` function generates a random seed.  `prand()` uses this seed to generate subsequent pseudorandom numbers.
 You should only call `rand()` once, then let `prand()` generate additional numbers you may need.
 You'll need to store each result of `prand()` to use as the seed for the next time you call `prand()`.

 Include logic in your program that ensures the game is winnable!
 You can't have obstacles stacked on top of or diagonal to one another - players couldn't get around them.